mattdecamp/decamp.dev/projects.md

 ---
 layout: layouts/base.njk
-title: 'About'
+title: "About"
-permalink: '/about/index.html'
+permalink: "/about/index.html"
 ---

 # A bit about me:

 My name is Matt DeCamp, a front-end web developer and music industry professional based in Athens, Georgia.

 My web experience dates back to the age of [GeoCities](https://en.wikipedia.org/wiki/Yahoo!_GeoCities), I've been building websites professionally for a little over a decade for clients and friends across industries.